 Allowed suffixes/units for chrono literals –

-Suffix | Unit of resulting Literal | Examples |
+Suffix | Units of resulting literal | Examples |

-h | integral/floating point hours | 1h , 1.5h |
+h | integral/float-point hours | 1h, 1.5h |

-min | integral/floating point minutes | 10min , 20.5min |
+min | integral/float-point minutes | 10min, 20.5min |

-s | integral/floating-point seconds | 1s , 2.5s |
+s | integral/float-point seconds | 1s, 2.5s |

-ms | integral/floating-point milliseconds | 500ms , 50.5ms |
+ms | integral/float-point milliseconds | 500ms, 50.5ms |

-us | integral/floating-point microseconds | 750us , 1.5us |
+us | integral/float-point microseconds | 750us, 1.5us |

-ns | integral/floating-point nanoseconds | 1ns , 10.5ns |
+ns | integral/float-point nanoseconds | 1ns, 10.5ns |

-function only accepts integral hours, minutes, seconds and milliseconds.
+Note that while all of the above literals are syntactically valid, the sleep_for function only accepts integral hours, minutes, seconds and milliseconds.
 Providing floating-point versions of these literals, or literals with smaller units causes an error during compilation.

 Pin mappings from Arduino to Mbed –